marinalohova/search-respondents/README.md

 ## Getting Started

 The code to import from CSV and search matching respondents can be found in features/respondents.
-I used `harvestine` npm module to calculate the distance between points.
-Usually I prefer to use the existing module, rather than write from scratch, unless performance or other factors are in play.
-However, if you would like me to add the function to calculate the distance and a set of tests, I can!

 ### Prerequisites